• Skip to primary navigation

 1. Ask them to turn the items right side out to speed up your folding time.
 If they do not do this, fold them as is and have them turn them right side out later.

-2. Collect the socks, but don't match the socks.
-The family members can do this when they get it back to their room if they want.
-Learn more ways to organize socks in our post: HOW TO ORGANIZE SOCKS ONCE AND FOR ALL {SOCK ORGANIZATION OPTIONS}
+2. Collect the socks (Affiliate Link), but don't match the socks.
+The family members can do this when they get them back to their room if they want.
+Learn more ways to organize socks (Affiliate Link) in our post: HOW TO ORGANIZE SOCKS ONCE AND FOR ALL {SOCK ORGANIZATION OPTIONS}

 3. If you have items that need to air dry, tell the person who the clothes belong to to get these items later or the next day.
-They can take up their basket right away and come back for the other stuff later.
+They can take up their basket immediately and return for the other stuff later.

 Create a return laundry basket deadline.